fivenet-app/fivenet/docs/design/dispatch-center.md

     * `CreateOrUpdateUnit` - Create unit or update unit info (e.g., name, initials, description).
     * `DeleteUnit` - Delete unit.
     * `UpdateUnitStatus` - Update Unit status.
 Own unit can be updated by users, disponents can update any unit of their job.
-    * `AssignUnit` - Disponent function to assign an user to an unit, for "normal" users is used to join an unit.
+    * `AssignUnit` - Disponent function to assign an user to an unit.
+    * `JoinUnit` - For "normal" users to join and leave an unit via the Centrum Sidebar.
     * `ListUnitActivity` - List own or others units activity.

 ## Dispatches